-· N.I.C.E. was founded in 2000 by local community leader and visionary James Davis II.
+The National Institute of Community Enlightenment (N.I.C.E.) was founded in 2000 by local community leader and visionary James Davis II.
 N.I.C.E. is a young organization embracing a holistic approach towards rebuilding communities.
-Strongly based in the principles established by Nobel Prize winner Dr. Muhammad Yunus, N.I.C.E. has made great strives within its young existence under the leadership of Dr. Davis.
+Strongly based in the principles established by Nobel Prize winner Dr. Muhammad Yunus, N.I.C.E. has made great strives within its young existence under the leadership of Mr. Davis.